syslogic/cloudbuild-android/README.md

 - It builds a Docker container with [Cloud Source Repositories](https://cloud.google.com/source-repositories) & [Cloud Build](https://cloud.google.com/source-repositories/docs/integrating-with-cloud-build).
 - It then publishes the container image as `eu.gcr.io/$PROJECT_ID/cloudbuild-android` to the [Container Registry](https://console.cloud.google.com/gcr/images).
-- It has OpenJDK8, Android ``sdkmanager`, Gradle wrapper.
+- It has OpenJDK8, Android `sdkmanager`, Gradle wrapper.
-- It also has a simple Android application for testing purposes.
+- It also has an Android application for testing purposes.
 - It supports Cloud KMS encryption for access credentials.
-- It supports Firebase App Distribution.
+- It supports publishing to Bucket & Firebase App Distribution.

 # How to use it?